hapostgres/pg_auto_failover/docs/operations.rst

 	   sudo apt-get remove pg-auto-failover-cli-enterprise-1.0 postgresql-11-auto-failover-enterprise-1.0
 	   sudo apt-get install -q -y pg-auto-failover-cli-enterprise-1.3 postgresql-11-auto-failover-enterprise-1.3

-  4. Restart the ``pgautofailover`` service on the monitor.
+  2. Restart the ``pgautofailover`` service on the monitor.

 	 When using the systemd integration, all we need to do is::

-	   sudo systemctl start pgautofailover
+	   sudo systemctl restart pgautofailover

 	 Then we may use the following commands to make sure that the service is running as expected::